bcoelho-leonardo/pitting_pathways_pca_clustering/README.md

 ## Overview

-This repository contains a single Jupyter notebook, `pitting_pathways_pca_clustering.ipynb`, which:
+This repository contains a single Jupyter notebook, `code.ipynb`, which:

 1. Loads the experimental datasets (download them separately).
 2. Performs PCA-based clustering on fractal descriptors.